OXDBXKXO/pacman-get-installed/README.md

 # pacman-get-installed

-Naive approach to get a list of installed packages from pacman.log
+Creates an alphabetically-sorted list of installed packages from `pacman.log`.